bathtaters/server-scaffolding/README.md

  3. Add to `models/_all.js` to connect to API/GUI automtically.

 ### Deploy to Production
- 1. Recommend using pm2 to run
+ 1. Recommend using pm2 to ensure Restart button works
  2. Update `pm2.json` info (ie. `name`, `cwd`, `*_file`)
  3. Create production `.env`
  4. Run using `pm2 start pm2.json`